 RATE SEARCH: If you’re in the market for a home, check the mortgage rates now at Bankrate.com.

 A few of my clients have been denied for loan modifications before filing a Chapter 13 bankruptcy, which sets up a monthly debt payment plan lasting 3 to 5 years.
 But their Chapter 13 bankruptcy failed because they could not make the payments.
 Then, they converted to a Chapter 7 bankruptcy and got a loan modification from the lender.

 However, I believe this is the exception, not the rule.
 The bank has no legal obligation to accept payments when you fall behind.
 If you are able to bring the mortgage current, the bank must accept future payments.
 But once you fall behind, the bank can refuse any payments until you bring the loan current.

 The only way to guarantee that you can save your home is to make the payments to the court and to the lender each month for the terms of your bankruptcy.

 Three, a Chapter 13 filing is often made when a person needs to catch up on delinquent payments.
 This is what you, already in foreclosure, are trying to do.
 The bank has denied your loan modification request and you want to pay back the delinquent balance.
-But you don't have the money to pay the balance all at once, so you need to have the balance spread out over the next three to five years.
+But you don’t have the money to pay the balance all at once, so you need to have the balance spread out over the next 3 to 5 years.

 Unfortunately, until the delinquent balance is paid in full, the bank does not have to change the terms of your loan.
-The court does not have the power to compel the bank to modify it.
+The court does not have the power to force the bank to modify it.